Sauravgopinathek/Clubs-Page-Redesign/README.md

-# UI Redesign Challenge: From "Unproper UI" to "Proper UI"
+# UI Redesign Challenge: From "Unproper UI" to "Proper UI "
+> **Volunteer Selection for a Startup – Mockup Trial Design Challenge**

 ## Overview